hamax97/hamax97.github.io/write-ups/object-oriented-design.md

 Use **hook messages** to allow subclasses to participate while removing from them the responsibility for knowing the abstract algorithm.

 Hook messages are only useful for one-level hierarchies.
-You'll be forced to use `super` is you have at least two levels in your hierarchy.
+You'll be forced to use `super` if you have at least two levels in your hierarchy.

 See [Where/when to use inheritance](#wherewhen-to-use-inheritance).